etsrohan/ImageViewer-OpenGL/readme.md

 Yay!
 I can display an image on my square!
 And I can make 2 textures and overlap them too!
 I made the square as big as the window that was opened and boom image loader is in action.
 Things to do: Make a shader to load YUV images as well as RGB images (maybe separate shaders depending on which type of image is used), Optimize for GPU.
 Things I dont know: RAW image file loading needed?
 What is YUV image format.
 How Im going to optimize for GPU.

+Monday 09/08/2021:
+Part 1:
+I noticed that some of the images were not being loaded in / displayed properly (this happened mainly with jpg file format), so I added the line "glPixelStorei(GL_UNPACK_ALIGNMENT, 1);" before loading the image into the texture buffer.
+Also as a fun experiment I made the first texture values vary with time using a sine wave uniform sent to the fragment shader.